Classical simulability of Clifford+T circuits with Clifford-augmented matrix product states: Simulation Tasks

-In Fig.~\ref{fig:wfamp}, we present the amplitudes from a Clifford-MPS representing the state from a $t$-doped Clifford circuit ($N=12, N_T=1, t=2N$), and note that it reproduces the same results as the exact ones from the MPS simulation.
+In Fig.~\ref{fig:wfamp}, we present the amplitudes from a CAMPS representing the state from a $t$-doped Clifford circuit ($N=12, N_T=1, t=2N$), and note that it reproduces the same results as the exact ones from the MPS simulation.